 - Contracts will be the most important vehicle for managing risk prior to the start of a Project.

 - Schedules will be the most important vehicle for managing risks throughout the construction industry.

 We have found schedule management is at the core of major construction disputes, yet contractual language on this point has traditionally been bare bones.
 In response to this gap in the industry’s approach to schedule management, we offer the below overview of an enhanced approach to contractual clauses related to construction scheduling and project controls.

-We validated our experience on such language using Document Crunch’s AI tool, and more specifically its “Technical Scheduling Requirements” algorithm, in order to vet several hundred examples of this type of language in pre-existing contracts.
-The use of this AI tool reinforced our experience and opinion: the vast majority of scheduling provisions contain generic language that a schedule be created and updated periodically.
+We validated our experience with such language using Document Crunch’s AI tool, and more specifically its “Technical Scheduling Requirements” algorithm, in order to vet several hundred examples of this type of language in pre-existing contracts.
+The use of this AI tool reinforced our experience and opinion: the vast majority of scheduling provisions contain generic language that a schedule should be created and updated periodically.